timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 TimescaleDB also includes a number of time-oriented features that aren't found in traditional relational databases.
-These include special query optimizations that give some of the huge performance improvements for time-oriented queries.
+These include special query optimizations (like the merge append above) that provide some of the huge performance improvements for time-oriented queries.

 It also includes *new* types of queries, including some of the
 following: